June 2022 – Thirteenth Annual Report

 - Using a risk-based approach, review all areas of responsibility for departmental audit committees related to departmental management, control and accountability processes as determined by the Comptroller General of Canada.
 These include the following:

 - Accountability reports

-- To provide advice and recommendations on any other matters for which the Commissioner, as accounting officer, is responsible, and on other related matters as needed or requested by the Commissioner.
+- Provide advice and recommendations on matters for which the Commissioner, as accounting officer, is responsible and on other related matters as needed or requested by the Commissioner.

-- Provide advice to the Commissioner, though review of the PSIC risk-based audit and evaluation plan, as to programs or operations of PSIC that should be the subject of an evaluation;
+- Provide advice to the Commissioner, through review of the PSIC’s RBAEP, regarding PSIC programs or operations that should be evaluated;

 - Review and advise on the terms of reference, scope and timing of any planned evaluation;

-- Review the findings of evaluations carried out and monitor subsequent management action plans.
+- Review the findings of evaluations and monitor subsequent management action plans.